aws-samples/aws-serverless-workshop-innovator-island/2-realtime/README.md

 2. Select **Create function**.
 Ensure **Author from scratch** is selected.
 Enter `theme-park-ridetimes` for *Function name* and ensure `Node.js 14.x` is selected under *Runtime*.

-3. Open the *Choose or create an execution role* section:
+3. Open the *Change default execution role* section:
 -  Select the *Use an existing role* radio button.
 - Click the *Existing role* drop-down, and enter **ThemeParkLambdaRole** until the filter matches a single available role beginning with *theme-park-backend-ThemeParkLambdaRole**.
 - Select this role.